 Cottonwood and sycamore trees, fresh air, pure and delicious well water, and ready-to-pick flowers and vegetables surround the buildings.
 A large swimming pool forms the center of the quadrangle, solar heated May through October.
-An infrared sauna for your use is available on a nearby covered porch.

 The garden and buildings are surrounded by utter privacy, quiet, twelve hundred acres of cattle rangeland, and hills full of wildlife.
 In wet years, the running creek is a great painting feature.